Legal Resources

 The PRACTICAL Tool is available for download, and has a nifty tool that can be downloaded or used as a fillablePDF.
 It is a bit simplistic, but it can serve as documentation of an attorney's screening of capacities with older clients who are making decisions.
 Remember the "Golden Rule?"
 Of course, if it triggers concern in any area, then follow-up is needed.

-In 1998 the Department of Veterans Affairs released a guide for five steps in capacity assessment: referral clarification, general assessment planning, assessment, synthesis of data and communication of findings, and follow-up evaluation.
+for five steps in capacity assessment: referral clarification, general assessment planning, assessment, synthesis of data and communication of findings, and follow-up evaluation.

-A Practice Guideline for Assessment of Competency and Capacity of the Older Adult.
 American Psychological Association (APA) available for purchase for $11.95 by members of the APA.

 Guidelines for Psychological Practice with Older Adults.
 American Psychological Association (APA).
 Approved as APA Policy in August, 2003.